Lost-Outpost/Telsera/README.md

 "This is House Redoran territory.
 You'd do well to remember that."

 Redoran is a modlist designed to be utilized with Skyrim's Anniversary Edition Upgrade, featuring high-quality quest-based content, followers, and generalized vanilla improvements, all while being optimized for performance.
+The AE content included in this pack has been fully integrated within the world of Skyrim.
+Some quests have been reworked, enhanced, and expanded upon to enhance the experience even further.

 ## List Contents